taotriad/BabySomnia/BOCA_hints.md

 * **MIDI Programming**: Ollounder
 * **Piano**: Leez

+## Alternate Versions

+[BOCA Show Champion DIY MV Cam](https://www.youtube.com/watch?v=GxjVPNviBN0) *(Similar to their other self-made music videos, but this one was released through All the K-Pop, and thus likely to trigger copyright strikes)*

 ## Notes

 * Handong is missing in this video, due to participating in Youth With You, a talent show in China and subsequently getting stuck in Wuhan due to Covid-19 travel restrictions.